MicrosoftDocs/MIMDocs/MIMDocs/reference/update-smartcard-status.md

 ---

-# Update Smartcard Status
+# Update smart card status
-Updates the status of a smartcard.
+Updates the status of a smart card.

+>[!NOTE]
-**Note**: URLs shown in this topic are relative to the hostname chosen during API deployment; for example: `https://api.contoso.com`.
+>The URLs in this article are relative to the hostname that's chosen during API deployment, such as `https://api.contoso.com`.

 ## Request

 Method  |Request URL
 ---------|---------
 GET     |/CertificateManagement/api/v1.0/requests/{reqid}/smartcards/{scid}

-### URL Parameters
+### URL parameters

 Parameter | Description
 ---------|------------
 reqid | Required.
-The Request identifier (MIM CM specific). scid | Required.
-The smartcard identifier (MIM CM specific).
-This is the "uuid" property in the [Microsoft.Clm.Shared.Smartcards.Smartcard](http://msdn.microsoft.com/library/microsoft.clm.shared.smartcards.smartcard.aspx) object.
+The request identifier that's specific to Microsoft Identity Manager (MIM) Certificate Management (CM). scid | Required.
+The smart card identifier that's specific to MIM CM.
+The value corresponds to the "uuid" field in the [Microsoft.Clm.Shared.Smartcards.Smartcard](http://msdn.microsoft.com/library/microsoft.clm.shared.smartcards.smartcard.aspx) object.

-### Request Headers
+### Request headers
-For common request headers, see [HTTP Request and Response Headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API Service Details*.
+For common request headers, see [HTTP request and response headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API service details*.

-### Request Body
+### Request body
-The request body contains the following properties.
+The request body contains the following properties:

 Property | Description
 ---------|-----------
-status | The status to set the request to.
-For example, "Retired".
+status | The status to set the request to, such as "Retired."

 ## Response
+This section describes the response.

-### Response Codes
+### Response codes

 Code  |Description
 ---------|---------
 200     | OK